How to Start a Blog That Makes Passive Income

 If you’ve never created a website before, this part can seem a bit intimidating, but trust me: it’s simply a learning curve.
-I suggest getting your domain with BlueHost (using that domain name availability checker above, or you can use this link).
-That way you can get your domain for free and pay as little as $3.95 per month for your website/blog hosting.
+I used to suggest getting your domain with BlueHost because you get your domain for free and pay as little as $3.95 per month for your website/blog hosting.
 BUT, in my experience, BlueHost has some of the worst customer service.
 I had a couple of problems and they were basically like, oh, there’s nothing we can do about that!
 (Which it should have been a simple/straightforward fix.)
 Plus in order to get that deeply discounted monthly price you have to buy several months, if not years of hosting.

 Once you’ve purchased your domain and hosting with SiteGround you’ll need to install WordPress (there is a handy tutorial about that from SiteGround here.)
 Then you get to choose a theme for your WordPress blog.
 A “theme” is essentially a website/blog template that makes your site beautiful and functional.
 You certainly can use a free theme to get started, but there are so many beautiful themes on sites like Creative Market that you can purchase for under $100 (some are even under $30!) that will help you’re site not only be beautiful, but also stand out from the crowd.

 I suggest having at least 3-5 blog posts written before you actually have your blog go live.
 In the meantime, you can start posting things on social media about it.
 You can start sharing on Instagram well before the blog launches and start creating and filling up some relevant, on brand Pinterest boards, as well.